markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

 # Invoking workers via AEM Processing Profiles

-To use the custom Asset Compute workers to generate customer renditions for assets in AEM, they must be registered in AEM as a Cloud Service Author service via a Processing Profile.
+For Asset Compute workers to generate custom renditions in AEM as a Cloud Service, they must be registered in AEM as a Cloud Service Author service via Processing Profiles.
 All assets subject to that Processing Profile will have the worker invoked upon upload or re-processing, and have the custom rendition generated and made available via the asset's renditions.

 ## Define a Processing Profile